Siquan-Wang/G-Research-Crypto-Forecasting/README.md

 In this competition, I will use my machine learning expertise to forecast short term returns in 14 popular cryptocurrencies.The given dataset contains millions of rows of high-frequency market data dating back to 2018.

 The simultaneous activity of thousands of traders ensures that most signals will be transitory, persistent alpha will be exceptionally difficult to find, and the danger of overfitting will be considerable.
 In addition, since 2018, interest in the cryptomarket has exploded, so the volatility and correlation structure in data are likely to be highly non-stationary.
-The successful contestant will pay careful attention to these considerations, and in the process gain valuable insight into the art and science of financial forecasting.
+The successful contestant will pay careful attention to these considerations, and in the process gain valuable insight into the art and science of financial forecasting task.

 ## Description